Androscoggin Lake: Algal Bloom Response

 Background

-Androscoggin Lake experienced a severe cyanobacteria bloom in the summer of 2021 and 2023.
+Androscoggin Lake experienced a severe cyanobacteria bloom during 2021, 2023, 2024, and 2025.
 Near-bloom conditions were documented in 2022.
 Maine Department of Environmental Protection (Maine DEP) defines a “lake-wide algal bloom” when water clarity <2 meters (~6 feet) depth at the deepest point in the lake (monitoring station #1).

 What you need to know: